The body proportions that have shown to draw our attention

 It’s never good enough.
 I believe this is what leads to serious body dissatisfaction, frustration and a loss of confidence and/or hope that getting in good shape is really possible.

 That’s why these programs are cool: once you get to your golden proportions you know you are there.
 It’s also a map to know how close or far you are from the final goal.
 You may not want to go all the way to the golden target, but at least you know the closer you get the better your proportions will be.

 Lastly (and I think most importantly) it’s all in proportion to height, so the goal ratios and numbers are specific to each persons body.
 No more comparing yourself to other people.
-The Venus Index isn’t about trying to turn you into someone else, it’s about maximizing the potential of your body based on your measurements.
+This isn’t about trying to turn you into someone else, it’s about maximizing the potential of your body based on your measurements.

 Or, maybe I just like these workouts because when I took my measurements the formula basically told me I had a near perfect body.
 Which kinda made my day.